jwodder/ghscripts/README.md

 Run a given script with the `-h` or `--help` option for more information.

+- [`active.py`](/active.py) — List all active GitHub Actions workflow runs in repositories owned by a given user

 - [`contribs.py`](/contribs.py) — Show a table of the number of commits per repository per day that your user account has made to GitHub repositories over the past several days